ix-silverstripe-modules/grouped-reports/README.md

 This module provides a simple tree interface for reports.
 It groups core reports together, and a group for SilverShop.
-To add your own grouped report, simple create a report extending from the GroupedReport class.
+To add your own grouped report, create a report extending from the GroupedReport class.
 Then include a function called "group" that returns a string matching the name of your group.

 ```php